DrPlanner: Diagnosis and Repair of Motion Planners for Automated Vehicles Using Large Language Models: Evaluation

 \subsection{Case Study}

 We choose an intersection scenario from the CommonRoad platform (cf.~Fig.~\ref{fig:repaired_planner}), which is generated by the scenario factory for safety-critical traffic scenarios \cite{klischat2020scenario, lin2023commonroad}.
-In the urban environment, the search-based motion planner is responsible for navigating the ego vehicle from the initial state for $3.3s$ without colliding with any obstacles.
+In the urban environment, the motion planners are responsible for navigating the ego vehicle from the initial state for $3.3s$ without colliding with any obstacles.
 The time increment of the scenario is $0.1s$.
-Moreover, we use the planner with the setup illustrated in Fig.~\ref{fig:heur_func_original}.
-The planned trajectory by the initial planner is shown in Fig.~\ref{fig:repaired_planner}, where the ego vehicle brakes and steers slightly to the right, leading to a high value of $J_{\text{SM1}}$ (cf. Tab.~\ref{tab:comparison_cost}).
+In both planned trajectories by the initial planners configured as shown in Fig.~\ref{fig:heur_func_original}, the ego vehicle brakes and steers slightly to the right, leading to high values of $J_{\text{SM1}}$ (cf. Tab.~\ref{tab:comparison_cost}).
+The target value of $J_{\text{SM1}}$ is extracted from the CommonRoad benchmark leaderboard\footnote{ \url{https://commonroad.in.tum.de/solutions/ranking}} and is $J_{\text{SM1}}^*=0.16$.